CloverFeywilde/Strawberry-Academy/Isekai Core Rules - Sivia.md

 ## Classes
-These are the classes Sivia has access to so far!
+Below is the list of classes that Sivia knows:

 ### Shroud Bow
 __Class Suit:__ Determination(Coffee)